What does an SEN co-ordinator (SENCo) do?

 - Liaising with and advising fellow teachers.

-- Managing the SEN team of teachers (if employed) and learning support assistants/teaching assistants.
+- Managing the SEN team of teachers and learning support assistants/teaching assistants.

 - Co-ordinating provision for pupils with special educational needs.